 An AP MLD may advertise a mandatory TTLM by including a TID-To-Link Mapping element in the Beacon and Probe Response frames that the APs affiliated with the AP MLD transmit.

-An AP that advertises a TTLM shall include the Mapping Switch Time field and shall set it to the time, in units of TUs, of the TBTT of a DTIM beacon of one of the APs affiliated with the AP MLD.
+An AP that advertises a (#19653)new TTLM shall include the Mapping Switch Time field and shall set it to the time, in units of TUs, of the TBTT of a DTIM beacon of one of the APs affiliated with the AP MLD.
 If a link is going to be enabled according to the advertised TTLM, the AP MLD should enable that link one TU before the TBTT of that DTIM Beacon frame, and shall not initiate a TXOP to any non-AP STA on that link before the TBTT of that DTIM beacon frame.
 If a link is going to be disabled according to the advertised TTLM, the AP MLD shall disable that link no earlier than the TBTT of that DTIM beacon, and should end the TXOP with any non-AP STA on that link at least one TU before the TBTT of that DTIM Beacon frame.
 Beginning at the time indicated in the Mapping Switch Time field, the indicated TTLM is established and the Mapping Switch Time field is no longer included.

 NOTE 1—A non-AP MLD might receive more than one TID-to-link Mapping elements on more than one link which indicate different times for the advertised TTLM to be established due to the granularity of the Mapping Switch Time field.
 In that case, if the non-AP MLD receives the mapping switch time on the link to be disabled, the non-AP MLD uses that as the time for the advertised TTLM to be disabled and otherwise, the non-AP MLD might choose any time as indicated in the received TID-to-link Mapping elements as the time for the advertised TTLM to be established.

-Figure 35-7 (An illustration of an advertised TTLM taking effect on all links) explains the procedure via an example consisting of an AP MLD having three affiliated APs with different DTIM intervals and with TBTTs that are not aligned.

-Figure 35-7—An illustration of an advertised TTLM taking effect on all links
+(#20044) An example of an advertised TTLM taking effect on all links is shown in AF.5 (Example of TTLM frame exchange).

 An AP that advertises a TTLM shall map all TIDs to the same link set in the advertised TTLM, both for DL and UL.
 The Direction field of an advertised TID-To-Link Mapping element shall be set to 2.

 NOTE 2—An advertised TTLM will include a mapping for all TIDs.